AmbroTall/savannah-informatics/README.md

 This will execute the test suite and provide feedback on the health of your application.

 ## Automated Pipeline
-We have set up an automated pipeline that runs tests whenever a commit is pushed to the repository.
+I have set up an automated pipeline that runs tests whenever a commit is pushed to the repository.
 This ensures that the codebase remains stable and tests pass before changes are merged.